4 Strategies to Stop Tantrums Before They Start

 By using any one of these four strategies, you can take charge and think ahead, preventing tantrums from brewing before they ever have a chance to start.
 As an added bonus, you’ll be amazed at how these simple strategies will bring out the best in your child’s behavior at other times as well.

 Why?
-Because Mind, Body and Soul Time–as short as it may seem–does wonders for filling your child’s attention bucket.
+Because MIND, BODY AND SOUL TIME® activities–as short as it may seem–does wonders for filling your child’s attention bucket.
 It strengthens emotional connection, and reminds him that nothing is more important than him during your special time together.
 Almost magically, it seems, attention-seeking behaviors and tantrums are reduced.

-Here’s how Mind, Body and Soul Time works … every day, let your child choose the special activity they would like to do with just you during that 10 or 15 minutes.
+Here’s how MIND, BODY AND SOUL TIME® activities work…every day, let your child choose the special activity they would like to do with just you during that 10 or 15 minutes.
 Then do it!
 Play with Legos, read a book, bake a cake, go for a bike ride.
-Let him make all of the decisions.
+Let him make all the decisions.

 They say an ounce of prevention is worth a pound of cure, and that couldn’t be more true here.
 I promise, just 10 minutes of your time each day will be enough to fill your child’s need for attention and cut down on the number of tantrums you see later on.

 But don’t forget to keep yourself emotionally available.
 That means ditch your smartphone, computer, and mental to-do list–basically, anything that would keep you from being fully present in the moment with your child.
 You just sit back, enjoy your time, and reap the rewards.